tl-its-umich-edu/caliper-event-analysis/src/extract/README.md

 # caliper-event-analysis: Extract Events From the LRS' DB

+## Prerequisites

+The `extract` program requires a local installation of the MongoDB command line tool, `mongo`.
+The tool can be installed various ways.
+The recommended method on macOS computers is to use [Homebrew](https://brew.sh/) to install it with the command `brew install mongo`.

 ## Open an SSH tunnel to the LRS' DB _(optional)_

 If the LRS' MongoDB service is on a protected network (e.g., behind a